mtmenji/collegeplanner/README.md

 - Planner.jsx: Implement task creation for within the planner.
 Make it match Google Sheets to where a user can click on a line to add a task and a checkbox to cross it out.
 - Planner.jsx: Create a feature for overdue unchecked tasks to create a notification in app and push the task to the next day with an 'Overdue by X days' message.
 The user can clear out the task manually, check it off, or edit the task which will remove the overdue message.
 - Add a feature to print the planner.

-- Week.jsx Checkbox: THe checkbox works without the useState changes.
-Take a look at the useState function to see where the issue may be occuring.